ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 title: "Row Selection"
 ---

 Row Selection enables users to choose rows by clicking on them.
-This page describes how to configure row selection with AGGrid.
+This page describes how to configure row selection in the grid.

 ## Row Selection Mode

+Row selection has two different modes, enabled by passing a value to the `rowSelection` grid option.
+- `single` allows users to only have one row selected at any time.
+- `multiple` allows users to select multiple rows by holding <kbd>Shift</kbd> to select a range, or <kbd>Ctrl</kbd> to multi-select rows.

 <grid-example title='rowSelection' name='row-selection-mode' type='generated'></grid-example>